April in the rhythm of TCM: Kickstart your spring energy and new beginning

 In Traditional Chinese Medicine, April is associated with the Wood element and the Liver system.
 Wood symbolises growth, movement, flexibility, and the ability to start anew.
 During this period, energy naturally rises from within outwards and upwards, much like plants that grow from the soil in spring and quickly strengthen.

-Also typical is the pronounced variability of the weather.
-Wind, cold, rain, and sunshine alternate, and the body constantly reacts to these changes.
-At the same time, stronger spring energy arrives, compelling us to get moving, push things forward, and leave winter stagnation behind.
+Also typical is significant weather variability.
+Wind, cold, rain, and sun alternate, and the body constantly reacts to these changes.
+At the same time, stronger spring energy arrives, compelling us to get moving, push things forward, and abandon winter stagnation.
 It's therefore not uncommon to feel more unbalanced during this period.
 One moment full of energy, the next tired or irritable.

 April is often associated with the symbol of the Dragon, which represents inner strength, transformation, and a new beginning.
-This is why it's an ideal time to slow down, lighten the load, and give the body space to find balance again.
-After winter, when fatigue and stress can accumulate in the body, comes a time when space naturally opens up for renewal and a new rhythm.
+This is precisely why it is an ideal time to slow down, lighten up, and give the body space to find balance again.
+After winter, when fatigue and burdens can accumulate in the body, a time comes when space naturally opens up for renewal and a new rhythm.

 Season: spring (peak growth phase)